meerkat-manor/rediOps/docs/analysis_start.md

 to define the API.

-Knowing the information to fetch or tasks that need to be performed will assist in comleting the API specification.
-This information could be captured in the API specification so as to avoid duplciate sources of information that needs to be synchronised.
+Knowing the information to fetch or tasks that need to be performed will assist in completing the API specification.
+This information could be captured in the API specification so as to avoid duplicate sources of information that needs to be synchronised.

 Information in the OpenAPI specification can be extracted and rendered